Profile

 First as a peer-counselor and then licensed professional, Johnson worked as a gay-oriented psychotherapist in San Francisco in the mid-70s.
 As a member of the D.A.F.O.D.I.L.
 Alliance ("Dykes And Faggots Organized to Defeat Institutionalized Liberalism") and spokesperson for the Gay Mental Health Task Force of San Francisco's Health Department, he was instrumental in the adoption of a Gay Client's Bill of Rights, guaranteeing access to gay or gay-sensitive health care providers--a notion that, subsequently, had major effects in AIDS-related services.

-In the late-70s, he teamed with Harvard-trained sociologist Toby Marotta in producing Marotta's books, The Politics of Homosexuality and Sons of Harvard: Gay Men in the Class of '67, and in working in a federally-funded ethnographic study of gay teenage prostutition.
+In the late-70s, he teamed with Harvard-trained sociologist Toby Marotta in producing Marotta's books, The Politics of Homosexuality and Sons of Harvard: Gay Men in the Class of '67, and in working in a federally-funded ethnographic study of gay teenage prostitution, known as the URSA Study for the San Francisco-based consulting firm, Urban and Rural Systems Associates, which oversaw the project.

-Johnson is author of three autobiographical accounts of spiritual development: The Myth of the Great Secret: A Search for Meaning in the Face of Emptiness about his discovering a modern understanding of religion; In Search of God in the Sexual Underworld about his experiences--and interpretation of events as a religion scholar--in the study of teenage prostitution; and The Myth of the Great Secret: An Appreciation of Joseph Campbell Irevised edition) which added substantial anecdotal material about his mentor.
+Johnson is author of four autobiographical accounts of spiritual development: The Myth of the Great Secret: A Search for Meaning in the Face of Emptiness about his discovering a modern understanding of religion; In Search of God in the Sexual Underworld about his experiences--and interpretation of events as a religion scholar--in the study of teenage prostitution; and The Myth of the Great Secret: An Appreciation of Joseph Campbell: revised edition) which added substantial anecdotal material about his mentor.
+In 2017, at age 72, Johnson released an updated autobiography titled Finding Your Own True Myth: What I Learned from Joseph Campbell: The Myth of the Great Secret III.

-Toby Johnson is author of three gay novels: Plague: A Novel About Healing, Secret Matter, and Getting Life in Perspective.
-Secret Matter, a sci-fi, romantic comedy about truth-telling and gay identity featuring a retelling of the Genesis myth with a gay-positive outcome, won a Lambda Literary Award in 1990 and in 1999 was a nominee to the Gay Lesbian Science-Fiction Hall of Fame, the first year of the award.
+Toby Johnson is author of four gay novels with spiritual themes: The Fourth Quill (originally published as Plague: A Novel About Healing) about AIDS, the nature of evil and attitudinal healing; Secret Matter, a sci-fi, romantic comedy about truth-telling and gay identity featuring a retelling of the Genesis myth with a gay-positive outcome; and Getting Life in Perspective, a Twilight Zone-like romance set in a fictional gay utopian colony modeled on that of Edward Carpenter.
+Secret Matter won a Lambda Literary Award in 1990 and in 1999 was a nominee to the Gay Lesbian Science-Fiction Hall of Fame, the first year of the award.
+Johnson was co-author with Walter L. Williams of the historical romance novel about Native American two-spirit tradition and Navajo mysticism titled Two Spirits: A Story of Life With the Navajo.
+With Lethe Press publisher Steve Berman, he is co-editor of the anthology of short tales, reminiscences and essays Charmed Lives: Gay Spirit in Storytelling.

-He is also author of Gay Spirituality: The Role of Gay Identity in the Transformation of Human Consciousness and Gay Perspective: Things Our Homosexuality Tells Us about the Nature of God and the Universe.
-From 1996 to 2003, he was Editor and Publisher of White Crane: A Quarterly Journal of Gay Men's Spirituality, Johnson's central idea is that as outsiders with non-gender-polarized perspective homosexuals play an integral role in the evolution of consciousness--especially regarding the understanding of religion as myth and metaphor--and that for many homosexuals gay identity is a transformative ecological, spiritual, and even mystical vocation.
+He is also author of Gay Spirituality: Gay Identity and the Transformation of Human Consciousness and Gay Perspective: Things Our [Homo]sexuality Tells Us about the Nature of God and the Universe, both of which apply Joseph Campbell’s comparative religions approach to modern gay culture and the evolution of religion.
+From 1996 to 2003, he was Editor and Publisher of White Crane: A Quarterly Journal of Gay Men's Spirituality, Johnson's central idea is that as outsiders with non-gender-polarized perspective homosexuals play an integral role in the evolution of consciousness—especially regarding the understanding of religion as myth and metaphor—and that for many homosexuals gay identity is a transformative ecological, spiritual, and even mystical vocation.

 Published Writing: